DeutscherQuan/CoinsPriceChecker_V3/README.md

 # CoinsPriceChecker
+A basic app to check Coins Price and observe Coins Graph using Winform
+# Tutorial
 You can search Price, Volume and Market Cap of any Coins you want in this app.
 To run this app, please install XAMPP first and do the following steps:
 + Open XAMPP